-- Further guidance in relation to safeguarding children in specific circumstances can be located in the Luton Safeguarding Children Board / Luton Borough Council procedures as listed below - o Abuse Linked to Spiritual Belief - Child Sexual Exploitation - Safeguarding Children vulnerable to Gang Activity - o Supporting individuals vulnerable to violent extremism
+Further guidance in relation to safeguarding children in specific circumstances can be located in the LSP/ Luton Council procedures as listed below:

-- Private Fostering - o Children missing from home or care - Children missing education - Children of Parents who Misuse Substances - Children of Parents with Learning Difficulties - Working with parents/carers with mental health problems - Working with parents/carers with disabilities - Disabled Children - Protocol for dealing with domestic violence when children are involved - Online Children Exposed to Abuse through the Digital Media - Fabricated or Induced Illness - Female Genital Mutilation - o Forced Marriage / Honour Based Violence - Modern Day Slavery / Human Trafficking - Criminal Exploitation of children across county Lines - Practice Guidance & Procedures to distinguish between healthy and abusive sexual behaviours in children and young people - Safeguarding children who may have been trafficked - Protocol & Guidance; Working with Sexually Active Young People - o Working with hostile, non-compliant clients and those who use disguised compliance
+- o abuse linked to spiritual belief - child sexual exploitation - safeguarding children vulnerable to gang activity - supporting individuals vulnerable to violent extremism - private fostering - children missing from home or care - o children missing education - o children of parents who misuse substances - children of parents with learning difficulties - o working with parents/carers with mental health problems - working with parents/carers with disabilities - disabled children - o protocol for dealing with domestic violence when children are involved

+- o online children exposed to abuse through the digital media - fabricated or induced illness - Female Genital Mutilation - o forced marriage / honour based violence - modern day slavery / human trafficking - o criminal exploitation of children across county Lines - o practice guidance & procedures to distinguish between healthy and abusive sexual behaviours in children and young people - o safeguarding children who may have been trafficked - o protocol & guidance; working with sexually active young people - o working with hostile, non-compliant clients and those who use disguised compliance - o safeguarding young people on the Autism Spectrum

-20. CHILDREN WITH ADDITIONAL NEEDS
+22. Children with additional needs

-- Bramingham Primary School recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example a young carer, a child frequently missing from home/care, Children with disabilities or special educational needs, a child living with domestic abuse, parental mental ill health, or substance abuse or has returned home to their family from care. - When the school is considering excluding, either fixed term or permanently, a vulnerable child and / or a child who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude.
-In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body.
+- School recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example a young carer, a child frequently missing from home/care, children with disabilities or special educational needs, a child living with domestic abuse, parental mental ill health or substance abuse, or a child who has returned home to their family from care. - When the school is considering excluding, either fixed term or permanently, a vulnerable child and/or a child who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude. - In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body.